-2.1 Example Java Virtual Program showing source (on the left) and Java virtual instructions, or bytecodes, on the right 15 2.2 Example of Java method containing a polymorphic callsite 20 3.1 A switch interpreter loads each virtual instruction as a virtual opcode, or token, corresponding to the case of the switch statement that implements it.
+2.1 Example Java Virtual Program showing source (on the left) and Java virtual instructions, or bytecodes, on the right.
+15 2.2 Example of Java method containing a polymorphic callsite 20 3.1 A switch interpreter loads each virtual instruction as a virtual opcode, or token, corresponding to the case of the switch statement that implements it.
 Virtual instructions that take immediate operands, like iconst, must fetch them from the vPC and adjust the vPC past the operand.
-Virtual instructions which do not need operands, like iadd, do not need to adjust the vPC 39 3.2 A direct call-threaded interpreter packages each virtual instruction body as a function.
+Virtual instructions which do not need operands, like iadd, do not need to adjust the vPC 41 3.2 A direct call-threaded interpreter packages each virtual instruction body as a function.
 The shaded box highlights the dispatch loop showing how virtual instructions are dispatched through a function pointer.
-Direct call threading requires the loaded representation of the program to point to the address of the function implementing each virtual instruction 41 3.3 Direct-threaded Interpreter showing how Java Source code compiled to Java bytecode is loaded into the Direct Threading Table (DTT).
-The virtual instruction bodies are written in a single C function, each identified by a separate label.
+Direct call threading requires the loaded representation of the program to point to the address of the function implementing each virtual instruction.
+43 3.3 Direct-threaded Interpreter showing how Java Source code compiled to Java bytecode is loaded into the Direct Threading Table (DTT).
+The virtual instruc- tion bodies are written in a single C function, each identified by a separate label.
 The double-ampersand (&&) shown in the DTT is gcc syntax for the address of a label.
-41
+43

-3.4 Machine instructions used for direct dispatch.
-On both platforms assume that some general purpose register, $\verb"rx"$, has been dedicated for the $\verb"vpc"$.
-Note that on the PowerPC indirect branches are two part instructions that first load the ctr register and then branch to its contents 42 4.1 Subroutine Threaded Interpreter showing how the CTT contains one generated direct call instruction for each virtual instruction and how the first entry in the DTT corresponding to each virtual instruction points to generated code to dispatch it.
+- 4.1 Subroutine Threaded Interpreter showing how the CTT contains one generated direct call instruction for each virtual instruction and how the first entry in the DTT corresponding to each virtual instruction points to generated code to dispatch it.
 Callable bodies are shown here as nested functions for illustration only.
 All maintenance of the vPC must be done in the bodies.
-Hence even virtual instructions that take no arguments, like iadd, must bump \mathtt{vPC} past the virtual opcode.
-Virtual instructions, like iload, that take an argument must bump vPC past the argument as well 52 4.2 Direct threaded bodies retrofitted as callable routines by inserting inline as- sembler return instructions.
+Hence even virtual instructions that take no arguments, like iadd, must bump vPC past the virtual instructions, like iload, that take an argument must bump vPC past the argument as well. - 4.2 Direct threaded bodies retrofitted as callable routines by inserting inline assembler return instructions.
 This example is for Pentium 4 and hence ends each body with a ret instruction.
-The asm statement is an extension to the C language, inline assembler, provided by gcc and many other compilers 53 4.3 Subroutine Threading does not not address branch instructions.
-Unlike straight line virtual instructions, virtual branch bodies end with an indirect branch, just like direct threading.
-(Note: When a body is called the vPC always points to the slot in the DTT corresponding to its first argument, or, if there are no operands, to the following instruction.)
-55 4.4 Context threading with branch replication illustrating the "replicated" indirect branch (a) in the CTT.
-The fact that the indirect branch corresponds to only one virtual instruction gives it better prediction context.
-The heavy arrow from (a) to (b) is followed when the virtual branch is taken.
-Prediction problems remain in the code compiled from the if statement labelled (c) 56
+The asm statement is an extension to the C language, inline assembler, provided by gcc and many other compilers.
+55